 Potential on-delivery charge if not IOSS-covered: ~£24

 A £24 charge on an £80 purchase is a 30% surcharge — the same percentage as many other EU markets, but because the absolute VAT rate is lower, the amount is smaller.
-For a customer purchasing a £200 gift set that falls above the €150 threshold, the on-delivery charge would be £36 at 18% — compared to £44 in Croatia or £54 in Hungary.
+For a customer purchasing a £200 gift set — a goods value above the €150 IOSS ceiling, so VAT is collected on delivery — the charge would be £36 at 18%, compared to £50 in Croatia or £54 in Hungary.
 The full landed cost for Malta consistently comes out as one of the most favourable in the EU.

 UK-Malta connections

 Malta was a British colony until independence in 1964, and British cultural influence remains strong.
 English is an official language and is used in commerce, government, and education alongside Maltese.
 Many Maltese residents have family connections to the UK, and British brands carry recognition and trust that they may not have in markets with less historical connection.
-This cultural proximity translates into genuine demand for UK goods — food, clothing, homeware, and lifestyle products from UK brands have a natural audience in Malta.
+British brands sell well in Malta — food, clothing, homeware, and lifestyle products all have a natural audience.

 The Maltese market is also influenced by a large international resident population: expatriates, remote workers drawn by Malta's business-friendly tax environment, and seasonal residents all contribute to demand for international products.
 English-language marketing requires no adaptation for the Maltese market.